What is counselling and how does it help children and young people?

 How many sessions will my child have?

 We Hear You can provide up to 16 sessions of counselling.
-This is very much up to the individual child or young person and how much support they need at the time.
+The number of sessions is very much up to the individual child or young person and how much support they need at the time.

 Where do we have to come?

-We also provide counselling for children who attend primary schools in Trowbridge at The Hub, John of Gaunt School as well as young people in Selwood Academy in Frome, Frome College and Matravers School in Westbury.
+We also provide counselling for children who attend primary schools in Trowbridge at The Hub, John of Gaunt School as well as for young people in Frome attending Selwood Academy, Oakfield Academy and Frome College and in Westbury at Matravers School.

 What age are children who come for counselling?

-Our service is provided to children & young people aged 4-17.
+Our service is provided to children & young people aged four to 17.